Skip to main content

 Electrical Industry Benchmarks

 How do the best electrical businesses perform?
-Data from our analysis of 2,200+ service businesses.
+Data from our analysis of 2,200+ contractors.

 Median Bill Rate